Yuletide cheer: New-car holiday shopping

 Rainy-day car deal

-Rainy and snowy days can be especially good days to get deals since people don't want to be outside in bad weather.
-"If you hit the dealership any time that demand is low, you'll be more likely to save compared to the shopper who negotiates when the dealer is busy closing sales," says AutoTrader.com editor Brian Moody.
+Rainy and snowy days can be an especially good time to get deals since people don't want to be outside in bad weather.
+"If you hit the dealership anytime that demand is low, you'll be more likely to save compared to the shopper who negotiates when the dealer is busy closing sales," says AutoTrader.com editor Brian Moody.
 If you're buying a new car, look for the best auto loans at Bankrate.com.

 While car shopping during bad weather can be good for the wallet, buyers should still be careful that they are not buying a car on impulse.
-Moody advises taking a thorough test drive, which should last at least 45 minutes and include transporting family members as well as any larger items such as golf clubs or strollers that regularly need to be transported.
+Moody advises taking a thorough test-drive, which should last at least 45 minutes.
+Bring family members and any larger items you regularly travel with such as golf clubs or strollers to make sure everyone, and everything, fits comfortably.

 "Dealers are very eager to sell the outgoing year's models," says Jeremy Acevedo, an Edmunds.com analyst.
 As a result, automakers are most interested in making deals in July and August, when the new model-year cars begin to arrive, and in November and December, when they are trying to get last-minute sales on the books as well as clear out any cars left from the previous model year.

-Still, Moody says cars that are all-new for 2014 often have the greatest discounts.
+Still, Moody says the greatest discounts can be found on 2014 models for cars that have been redesigned for 2015.
 "If you don't have to have the latest and greatest model, this is an easy way to save," he says.

 Buying a car before the end of the year also can mean additional tax benefits for individuals and businesses, depending on the type of car purchased and how it will be used.
 "For example, many plug-in hybrids and electric cars have tax credits that buyers apply to the calendar year purchased, which means that those buyers who purchase at year-end only need to wait a few months to benefit, assuming they file their taxes in April," Brauer says.

-Don't forget to check online for special car loan rates, rebates and other incentives before going to the dealership.
-Acevedo says, "No matter what time of year you decide to buy, you can get the best deal by checking online for customer cash rebates, lease deals, low-interest incentives and dealer cash that can potentially be shared with customers."
+Don't forget to check automaker and dealer websites for special offers before you shop for a new car.
+"No matter what time of year you decide to buy, you can get the best deal by checking online for customer cash rebates, lease deals, low-interest incentives and dealer cash that can potentially be shared with customers," Acevedo says.